Broilers are Versatile and Convenient

 Broilers use intense heat for short periods of time to provide a caramelized finish, enhancing food with highly desired flavors.
 This is accomplished by transferring the sugars and fats to the surface.
 Broilers are also capable of providing a delicious, smoky flavor and coveted grill markings.

 The goal of broiler manufacturers is to continuously improve the design of broilers to maintain the temperature of the kitchen while heightening the efficiency of the kitchen and drawing out the unique and distinctive flavors of the food the broiler bestows.
 The food may be cooked in glass or metal containers or directly on the iron grids.

 The types of broilers are electric and gas.
-Gas is the most commonly used and administers Btus spanning from 40,000 to 50,000.
-Electric boilers add less heat to the kitchen and need less ventilation than their counterpart, the gas broiler.
+Gas, the most commonly used, administers Btus spanning from 40,000 to 50,000.
+On the other hand, electric ones add less heat to the kitchen and need less ventilation than their counterpart.

 Radiant of Infrared

-The type of heat generated by boilers is either radiant or infrared.
-Broilers use electric or gas heat sources that may be located above or below the broiler cooking surface, causing the food to be cooked directly or indirectly using a radiant heating element.
+Boilers generate either radiant or infrared heat.
+They use electric or gas heat sources located above or below the broiler cooking surface.
+This cooks food directly or indirectly using a radiant heating element.
 The radiant heat is found between the burners and cooking grid and extends from front to back, covering a wide area.
 Infrared burners use special ceramic tiles to heat quickly at high temperatures, sealing in the juices of the meat.
 They are also very efficient due to their rapid preheating time.

-Broilers are a staple of any food establishment, providing delicious and unique flavors and streamlining the food prep process.
-Broilers come in a variety of sizes and specifications due to the needs of your kitchen, and choosing the right broiler will aid in its efficiency and success.
+Broilers, a staple of any food establishment, provide delicious and unique flavors and streamlining the food prep process.
+They come in a variety of sizes and specifications.
+Therefore, choosing the right broiler for your kitchen will aid in its efficiency and success.